 There are four sections to the application form.
 Do not leave any question blank - if the question is not relevant or does not apply please mark it 'N/A.' If we need supporting documentation, this is indicated on the form.
 Please ensure that all information is supplied with your application, as without it, your application will be incomplete.
-Your application number and surname should be clearly marked on any additional documentation.
+The address of the property and surname should be clearly marked on any additional documentation.